 - Read more: The best running headphones

 If you've never used them before, let us settle any worries you might have.
-As well as being extremely light and comfortable to wear, the sound quality you get from this offering from Aftershokz will probably surprise you.
-Not only that, but you also get an IP rating of 67.
-So they'll keep going even if you drop them in a puddle.
+As well as being extremely light and comfortable to wear, the sound quality you get from the Shokz Aeropex is surprisingly clear and can be heard perfectly during busy races.
+Not only that, but you also get an IP67 waterproof rating, so they'll keep going even if you drop them in a puddle.

 The best running kit

 Iffley Road Putney Running Cap

 Every runner needs a good cap in their armoury.
 Not only will it keep your head safe from UV rays during the summer months but it also makes heading out in the rain significantly more bearable.
 Doesn't help if it looks nice either.

 The Iffley Road Putney Cap is the pick of the bunch for us.
 As well as looking nicer than any of our non-running caps, it's our top choice when it comes to comfortable design.
 The lightweight material is dotted with perforated holes on either side to ensure it's breathable, and there's a soft internal sweatband to keep moisture out of your eyes when things heat up.

 Every runner needs a good pair of gloves in their kit cupboard for when the temperatures drop, and they don't come much better than this offering from Soar.